 Zena el Khalil believes in the positive impact that art can have on the world.
 Born year of the Dragon, she is a visual artist, writer and Nāda yoga instructor based in Beirut.
 Her work includes mixed media paintings, installations and performance that focus on creating a culture of peace through love, compassion, forgiveness and empathy.
 She holds a Masters of Fine Arts from the School of Visual Arts in NYC, a Bachelor of Graphic Design from the American University of Beirut and a 200 RYT teaching certificate from the Yoga Alliance.
 El Khalil exhibits internationally, including New York, San Francisco, Miami, London, Paris, Tokyo, and Dubai.
 She has also held solo exhibitions in Lagos, London, Munich, Turin and Beirut.Download CV

 In May 2008, el Khalil was invited by the Nobel Peace Center to speak at a conference on freedom of expression over the internet.
 In 2012, Zena was selected to become a TED Fellow, and has since given a few TED and TEDx talks.
+In 2018 she was awarded with a Senior Fellowship at TED.
 In 2016, Zena graduated from the first program in the world, certified by the Yoga Alliance, devoted entirely to the practice of sacred sound and subtle vibrations.
 She is from the first class of graduates.
 She then went on to establish the Ātman Institute, a collective which aims to use the healing art of sound to create a culture of peace through workshops, lectures, concerts and exhibitions.
 In 2017, Zena launched a national scale 40 day exhibition and multi disciplinary project of her work entitled Sacred Catastrophe : Healing Lebanon at Beit Beirut.
 She was the first artist to ever exhibit in this historic war relic.

 Zena el Khalil is represented by Giorgio Persano Gallery in Turin, Italy.